RoboMaster-Club/RobomasterVIPSpring2020/Electrical/README.md

 ### Week 4 (2/9 - 2/16)

 I was tasked with getting the position of the dart from the launch point by using data from the accelerometer.
 After a bit of research, I decided that it would not be a good idea.
 I explain more about it at the end of my update report from last week.
 Since I abandoned that objective, I decided that making more progress on the custom pcb would be a good idea.
 My current schematic uses the stm32f4 as the microcontroller, but I am not confident in making that decision for the rest of the team.
 I decided to make another schematic using the atmega328p as the micro.
+I also decided to make a table of all the components on the dart and their power consumption.
+To find the voltages and draw, I looked at the datasheets for the atmega, pixy2, and the IMU.
+I was not able to find a data sheet for the servos, but after some research I concluded that the servos would draw about 200 mA between all of them since they would not be under high load.
+I did not know the power draw of the dart trigger device, but my guess is that it is minimal.
+Since the dart will only have to be on for less than 30 minutes and only flying for 5 seconds, a small battery will work just fine.
+A capacitor would require a constant power connection to the dart launcher and would also require an outside contact on the dart.

 |Device|Voltage (V)|Power Draw (mA)|Watts|
 |----------|------|----------|------|